 The heart relic was then transferred to Our Lady of La Paz Parish in Makati City where a mass for the sick was held.
 Hundreds of devotees including sick and well flocked to see the heart and lined up to wipe their towels on its crystal glass.

-The incorrupt heart has initially visited the Philippine Heart Center, National Kidney and Transplant Institute in Quezon City, and the Camillian Sisters Kingsville in Antipolo.
+The incorrupt heart has initially visited the Philippine Heart Center, and National Kidney and Transplant Institute in Quezon City.

 The schedule and itineraries for the nationwide visit of Saint Camillus’ heart relic is shown in the image below.